Welcome to AAPMBF: For our 2026 Changes and Rules. For our FAQs.

 PRIVACY POLICY

-In this document, ‘we’, ‘us’, ‘our’, and ‘MBF’ refers to Australian Air Pilots Mutual Benefit Fund and its Trustee Austair Pilots Pty Ltd (ABN 34 005 111 731, AFS Licence No. 344259).
-Your privacy and maintaining the confidentiality of your personal and health information is important to the MBF.
-We aim to comply with Federal and State Government Privacy legislation including the Privacy Act 1988 and the thirteen Australian Privacy Principles.
-This Privacy Policy applies to both personal information and health information that is held, collected, distributed and used by the MBF.
+To set out the rights and obligations of MBF Members and stakeholders when collecting and managing personal and health information.
+Your privacy and maintaining confidentiality is important to the MBF.
+We aim to comply with Federal and State Government Privacy legislation including the Privacy Act 1988 and the Australian Privacy Principles.
+This Privacy Policy applies to both personal and health information that is held, collected, distributed and used by the MBF.

 Under Federal privacy law, personal information is information or an opinion (including information or an opinion forming part of a database) from which it is possible to determine your identity.